rhel-labs/learn-katacoda/crypto-policy/step1.md

 By default, Apache stores the automatically created, SSL self-signed certificate at /etc/pki/tls/certs/localhost.crt.
-Verify the length of the cipher in the automatically created self-signed SSL certificate file.
+Verify the length of the RSA public key used by the automatically created, self-signed SSL certificate file.

 `openssl x509 -in /etc/pki/tls/certs/localhost.crt -text | grep bit`{{execute T1}}